-Other factors that effect when a patient can be taken off ventilation and breathe on their own include pain level, muscle fatigue, proper kidney function and the removal of any continuous IV sedation.
+Other factors that affect when a patient can be taken off ventilation and breathe on their own include pain level, muscle fatigue, proper kidney function and the removal of any continuous IV sedation.

 In most cases, a spontaneous breathing trial is run, which allows the patient to attempt to breathe on their own while they are still connected to a ventilator.
 This test will predict if the patient is ready to breathe on his or her own.
 At this time, the patient may be instructed to practice deep breathing to avoid infection and work out the diaphragm after being on a ventilator.

-During recovery, patients will also be fitted with chest tubes to help inflate the lungs during breathing and to help drain any excessive fluid built up after surgery, which can cause bacteria and infection.
-Coughing exercises can also help remove fluid build up and strengthen the diaphragm.
+During recovery, patients will also be fitted with chest tubes to help inflate the lungs during breathing and to help drain any excessive fluid built up after surgery, which can cause infection.
+Coughing exercises can also help remove fluid buildup and strengthen the diaphragm.

 A second pulmonary function test may be run to ensure the surgery didn’t affect the patient’s breathing and lung capability.
 Occasional complete blood count tests may also be run to make sure there is no infection.